-While the retention of internal walls is important to interpret the historic layout of the building, their retention is also important in order to retain structural stability for terrace buildings.
-Jer 202.
+While the retention of internal walls is important to interpret the historic layout of the building, their retention of internal walls is important to interpret the historic layout of the building their retention is also important in order to retain structural stability for terrace buildings.
 Partial demolition of internal cross walls within the principal building form may be considered where suitable interpretation of the position of walls and room proportions is provided and the structural integrity of the buildings is not compromised.